Bernardo-MG/netty-http-client-example/src/site/markdown/index.md

-# Reactor Netty TCP Client Example
+# Reactor Netty HTTP Client Example

-A small Netty TCP client to serve as an example.
+A small Netty HTTP client to serve as an example.

 To use the project first package it: